01-edu/public/subjects/make-your-game/README.md

 Basically every motion triggered by a key must not jank or stutter.

-For the Pause menu you must be able to pause the game whenever you want to do so.
+For the Pause menu you must be able to pause, restart and continue the game whenever you want to do so.
 The frames should not drop if paused

 ### Pre-Approved List